 How many of you can make “fish lips”?
 Today, as I tell the story I want you to make fish lips every time I say the name of one of the men on this list.”

-Philip found his friend Nathanael and told him about Jesus.
 When Nathanael met Jesus he was very surprised.
 He had never met Jesus before but Jesus knew all about him.
-Because of this Nathanael knew that Jesus was the Son of God.
+Because of this Nathanael knew that Jesus was someone very special sent from God.
 He started following Jesus too.
 You might know Nathanael by his other name.
 His other name was Bartholomew.

 This story can be told using a variety of methods.
 Always remain true to the facts found in the Bible but help children connect to its meaning by using drama, visual aids, voice inflection, student interaction and/or emotion.